IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 * `0x00080000` - this packet has a version 2 PKTAP header

-The flags field is at the same offset in the version 1 and version 2 headers; it should be checked for the "version 2 PKTAP header" flag before any other fields, including the length, are interpreted.
+The flags field is at the same offset in the version 1 and version 2 headers; it MUST be checked for the "version 2 PKTAP header" flag before any other fields, including the length, are interpreted.

 The interface name contains a null-terminated ASCII string giving the name